 It is important to get your “Dose of Reality” about the risks and dangers of using prescription painkillers, as well as the signs of misuse, before it becomes a problem for you or your loved ones.

-In Florida, according to the annual Florida Youth Substance Abuse Survey, thankfully, there has been a decrease in the past 15 years of high school students taking prescription opioids without a prescription or differently than prescribed, with only 1.4% of students now reporting ‘Past-30-Day Prevalence’ misuse.
+In Florida, according to the annual Florida Youth Substance Abuse Survey, thankfully, there has been a decrease in the past 12 years of Florida students taking prescription pain relievers without a prescription, with only 0.8% of students now reporting ‘Past-30-Day Prevalence’ misuse.

 Children and even young adults are particularly susceptible to drug abuse and addiction because their brains are still developing.
 While drug abuse and addiction affects all groups and ages, we must be particularly vigilant in protecting youth from what could otherwise be a terrible lifetime of addiction and relapse that starts with prescription drug misuse and abuse.